insomnimus/ppkg/docs/getting-started.md

 - If you extracted to somewhere outside `$env:PSMODULEPATH`, add `import-module -disableNameChecking D:/path/to/ppkg/ppkg.psd1` in your Powershell profile.
 - Restart Powershell.

+PPKG will install packages in the directory specified by the `PPKG_ROOT` environment variable if it exists; if it doesn't, the default is `%SYSTEMDRIVE%/ppkg`.
+Make sure that the `bin` directory of this path is in your `PATH`.
+For example, if you set the `PPKG_ROOT` environment variable, add `%PPKG_ROOT%/bin` to your `PATH`.

 ## Adding Repositories
 By default, PPKG does not install any repository.
 You'll have to add the ones you want.